mohankumargupta/raspberrypi-ansible/readme.md

 bash run.sh
 ```

+Be patient, it can take up to 40 minutes to complete.

 Note that Ansible playbooks are idempotent, meaning
 that the state of system is the same the first time
+you run it or subsequent times (take with a grain of salt).

+## Troubleshooting/Tips
-you run it or subsequent times.
-So if the above script hangs or is interrupted for whatever reason, just re-run it again.
-It will skip over the bits it's done, and push ahead.
+- If the above script (bash run.sh) hangs or is interrupted for whatever reason, just re-run it again.
+ It will skip over the bits it's already done, and push ahead.
+- You only need to do the ssh-keygen command one-time
+on the Control Ubuntu PC for a particular user on that system.
+- If you get a MAN IN THE MIDDLE error when doing the
+ssh-copy-id command, it means you have done the SSH keyless exchange with a previous raspbian install, just type the command recommended in the error message.

 # Services available external to Pi on the same LAN